APiTJLillo/UOFlow/UOWalkPatch/docs/README_Casting.md

 ## Workflow

 1. **Lock in the cursor helper (id `0x2E`).**
    Enable `TRACE_PACKET_STACKS=1` and set `TRACE_PACKET_ID_FILTER=0x2E`.
 When the targeting packet fires you’ll see `[CastCorrelator] target sender frame set to UOSA.exe+0x……` in the log.
 That frame is stored so cast correlation won’t confuse targeting and casting helpers.
+Already know the cursor helper?
+Set `TARGET_SENDER_ADDR=UOSA.exe+0x24B6A2` (or whatever offset you captured) and the correlator will arm it immediately on attach.

 2. **Let the correlator pick the cast sender.**
    With `CAST_CORR_ENABLE=1`, every `UserActionCastSpell`/`UserActionCastSpellOnId` call opens a 400 ms window.
 The next outbound Winsock packet whose stack’s first non-system frame lives in `UOSA.exe` (and whose length matches `CAST_CORR_LEN_HINT`) is marked as the cast candidate: